 Karen is an avid chamber musician, orchestral player and teacher.
 She enjoys recording and collaborating with various instrumentalists as well as playing all types of music.
-Karen performs with the Portland Opera, Portland Columbia Symphony, Eugene Ballet and Eugene Symphony.
-She coaches cello sectionals and gives techniques classes for several schools both in Portland and Vancouver.
-Karen has served as co-director of the Vancouver Youth Chamber Orchestras program and is a member of the faculty for the Chamber Music Camp of Portland.
+Karen performs with the Portland Opera, Orchestra Next, Eugene Symphony and Cellotropes.
+She coaches cello sectionals and chamber music in local schools as well as gives masterclasses in Portland and Seattle.
+Karen has served as co-director of the Vancouver Youth Chamber Orchestras program and is a faculty member of the Chamber Music Camp of Portland.

 Karen attended Northern Illinois University at the invitation of cellist Marc Johnson and was privileged to work with all the members of the Vermeer String Quartet.
 She graduated in 2005 with a Masters of Music degree in Cello Performance.
 Karen performs with an 1840 cello by Jacob Fendt and a ca. 1900 bow by André Vigneron.